fwkz/dill/README.md

 # dill
-Cloud ready proxy with first-class support for dynamic listeners.
+Cloud ready L4 TCP proxy with first-class support for dynamic listeners.

 Exposing dynamic backends on the static frontend ports is the bread-and-butter of any modern proxy.
 Load balancing multiple dynamic backends from one ingress point using on-demand opened ports is something that, for a good reason as it might poise certain security concerns, is not that simple.
 But when you exactly know what you are doing you are pretty much on your own.